Skip to Content

 Serving you Nomadic Boys Lara Croft realness…tight tank-top, cargo shorts, combat boots, black fingerless gloves, teeny backpack…(basically just another one of our Pride outfits)…

-In our gay travel guide to Siem Reap, we set out practical tips for LGBTQ travellers based on our experience, including the most gay friendly hotels to stay, bar/clubs to check out, inspiration for things to do including Angkor Wat, and more.
+In our gay travel guide to Siem Reap, we set out practical tips for LGBTQ travelers based on our experience, including the most gay friendly hotels to stay, bar/clubs to check out, inspiration for things to do including Angkor Wat, and more.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥